 Men are attracted to women who are feminine, not women who are masculine or gender-neutral.
 If you cut your hair like a man, dress like a man, like to lead, like to dance with women, or wear flat shoes, your chance being invited by men will be limited.
 Some women think it's cool to imitate men.
 While there may be few guys who like that, most men don't.
 That's just the nature of being men.
 If you believe you don't have to respect that, that's your choice.
 But if you want to dance with men, then you must assume the feminine role in the partnership.
 Tango is not a showcase for individualism and feminism (see Femininity and Feminism (I)).

 Not getting enough invitations is one of the most expressed frustrations among women.
 While men may be a part to blame (see The Age Prejudice in Tango), I believe women have issues to address also.
 We all need to acknowledge that our cultural heritage such as liberalism, individualism, feminism, independence, and the focus on the self, contributed to the problem (see Tango and Individualism).
-Unless we've learned to accept, respect, love and cooperate with each other and developed a culture in our milongas that is different from the culture in which we live, we are not able to fully enjoy tango.
+Unless we've learned to accept, respect, love and cooperate with each other and developed a culture in our milongas that is different from the culture of the world, we are not able to fully enjoy tango.
 That's a challenge we as non-Argentinians all have to face.

 August 24, 2015